Skip to main contentIBM Design Language

 Pictograms

-Productive vs. expressive
+Productive versus expressive

 Expressive pictograms represent a more dynamic option to the standard pictogram, using gradients, layering and transparency to build a sense of depth and movement in the artwork.
-Due to their visual complexity, expressive pictograms should be used selectively and only in scenarios that call for a graphic with strong presence.
+Due to their visual complexity, expressive pictograms should be used selectively and only in scenarios that call for a graphic with a strong presence.

 Productive pictograms in context